bqplot/bqplot/docs/usage/updating-plots.md

     ```

 #### Animations
-We can enable __animated__ data attributes by passing in `animation_duration` (in milliseconds) to the figure.
+We can enable __animated__ data updates by passing in `animation_duration` (in milliseconds) to the figure.
 Let's look at an example to update a scatter plot

 ```py hl_lines="3"
 x, y = np.random.rand(2, 10)